 Same rules apply to the doctests contained in the test targets.
 The test label is used as the path to the test method or class to be executed.
 If there is function with a doctest, or a class with a class-level doctest, you can invoke that test by appending the name of the test method or class to the label.

 If this checkbox is selected, Django test will run with the specified custom settings, rather than with the default ones.

 Specify the fully qualified name of the file that contains Django settings.
-You can either type it manually, in the text field to the right, or click the browse button, and select one in the dialog box that opens.
+You can either type it manually, in the text field to the right, or click the browse button, and select one in the dialog that opens.

 If this checkbox is not selected, Django test will run with the default settings, defined in the Settings field of the Django page.
 The text field is disabled.

 If this checkbox is selected, it is possible to specify parameters to be passed to the Django tests.
 Type the list of parameters in the text field to the right, prepending parameters with '--' and using spaces as delimiters.
 For example:

 If this checkbox is not selected, the text field is disabled.

-Click this drop-down list to select one of the projects, opened in the same PyCharm window, where this run/debug configuration should be used.
+|Project||Click this list to select one of the projects, opened in the same PyCharm window, where this run/debug configuration should be used.
 If there is only one open project, this field is not displayed.|

 This field shows the list of environment variables.
 If the list contains several variables, they are delimited with semicolons.

-Variable1 = Value1 Variable2 = Value2Just copy the list of variables from the text file and click Paste () in the Environmental Variables dialog box.
+Variable1 = Value1 Variable2 = Value2Just copy the list of variables from the text file and click Paste () in the Environmental Variables dialog.
 The variables will be added to the table.
 Click Ok to complete the task.
-At any time, you can select all variables in the Environment Variables dialog box, click Copy (), and paste them into a text file.
+At any time, you can select all variables in the Environment Variables dialog, click Copy , and paste them into a text file.

-Select one of the pre-configured Python interpreters from the drop-down list.
+Select one of the pre-configured Python interpreters from the list.

-In this field, specify the string to be passed to the interpreter.
+|Interpreter options||In this field, specify the command-line options to be passed to the interpreter.
 If necessary, click , and type the string in the editor.|

 Specify a directory to be used by the running task.

-Select this check box to add all content roots of your project to the environment variable PYTHONPATH;|
+|Add content roots to PYTHONPATH||Select this checkbox to add all content roots of your project to the environment variable PYTHONPATH;|

-Select this check box to add all source roots of your project to the environment variable PYTHONPATH;|
+|Add source roots to PYTHONPATH||Select this checkbox to add all source roots of your project to the environment variable PYTHONPATH;|